YAMAMOTO KYÔSHIRÔ I

 Comments:

 Yamamoto Kyôshirô I was a leading Ôsaka actor, who achieved fame for himself from the end of the Kyôhô era to the Hôreki era not only in Kamigata but also in Edo where he made several successful stays.
 He was able to play a wide range of male roles as a tachiyaku, jitsuaku, oyajigata (in his latter years) or aragotoshi.
 Budôgoto roles in jidaimono dramas were his forte.
 His most notable performance was Ôboshi Yuranosuke in "Kanadehon Chûshingura".
-He perfectly delivered his lines with great vocal projection.
+He perfectly delivered his lines with a great kôseki.

 Was there any Yamamoto Kyôshirô II?
 The question is still open.
 In "Kabuki Jinmei Jiten", Yamamoto Kyôshirô II was recorded as a Kamigata actor, who settled in Edo in Fall 1795 and performed at the Miyakoza from the 11th lunar month of 1795 to the 7th lunar month of 1797.
 We've checked in the 1797 Edo hyôbanki and we've found only an actor named Kataoka Kyôshirô, a disciple of Kataoka Nizaemon VII.